Jo Hollis

 How do I get started?

-Simply email, text or call me to arrange an initial consultation where we get a chance to meet each other and talk about your particular needs and a general background and history.
+Simply email, text or call me to arrange an initial consultation where we get a chance to meet each other and talk about your particular needs and gather general background information and history.
 This lasts up to 90 minutes.

 I feel it is useful to have a further 2 sessions before we decide if a fixed, weekly session would be helpful.
 These sessions last 50 minutes.